SephDB/brainfuck-string-literal/README.md

 This was a project to practice my TMP skills and to try out writing a user-defined literal.
 It uses the string literal extension from gcc, which recent versions of clang support as well with the std=c++14 flag.

+It is best to compile this with optimizations enabled on -O2 or -O3, because the compilers don't optimize much template-heavy code on lower levels.